apluslms/accessibility-audit/content/patterns/aa-audit-summary.md

 {{% wcag include="1.3.4" descriptions="true" %}}

-All pages work equally well in either mobile orientation, except the "Results" page, which is inaccessible on certain mobile screen sizes (tested using iPhone Simualtor) in portrait (notably, the smartphones available for testing were all bigger than this size).
+All pages work equally well in either mobile orientation, except the "Results" page, which is inaccessible on certain mobile screen sizes (tested using iPhone Simulator) in portrait (notably, the smartphones available for testing were all bigger than this size).

 {{% wcag include="1.3.5" descriptions="true" %}}